Our Colorado Adventure… with a 5 month old.

 3. Consider sleeping arrangements.

 We co-sleep for a lot of the night at home, so I knew I would just have Van in the king-size bed with us while we were traveling.
 We did ask for a pack and play in Denver, but Van opted out of that decision within the first few minutes of being placed in it.
 Maybe your kids are better sleepers?
-If so, call the hotel ahead of time and see if they have a crib or I think this portable crib is a great option.
-My sister uses it for travel and it’s lightweight enough to be packed without taking up much space.
+If so, call the hotel ahead of time and see if they have a crib or bring a travel crib.

 5.You aren’t in control.